kurthuff/wpg_food_desert/README.md

 before being used for the project.

 2) __attach_neighbourhoods_to_parcels.py__<br>
-This file takes in /data/raw/Assessment_Parcels_20251112.csv or whichever dated file you grab from the Open Data portal, and as well takes in /data/reference/neighbourhoods.csv.
-First, valid residential parcels are filtered from the aggregate of all parcels, then the centroid lat and lon of each is computed to be inside one of the neighbourhoods in the neighbourhoods.csv using its geometry column, being a multipolygon. population_id, geometry, name and population fields are joined to the parcels dataframe, and then a mask is written out to data/interim/.
-The mask is a much smaller file that can be re-read to the next script, instead of writing out another huge parcels dataset.
+This file takes in /data/raw/Assessment_Parcels_20251112.csv (or whichever dated file you grab from the Open Data portal) and /data/reference/neighbourhoods.csv.
+Valid residential parcels are filtered based on Dwelling Units > 0, which ensures apartment buildings are included (unlike the previous Total Living Area filter that excluded buildings without square footage data).
+The centroid lat/lon of each parcel is spatially joined to determine which neighbourhood polygon it falls within.
+The neighbourhood_id, name, and population fields are appended to the parcels dataframe, and a mask is written to data/interim/.
+This mask is much smaller than the full parcels dataset and can be efficiently read by subsequent scripts.

 3) __compute_residents.py__<br>
 Each neighbourhood has its Total Living Area calculated, and each parcel gets a sqft weight of the total sqft neighbourhood